Quickstart

 • If the port is already occupied (by another process, or by a previous Solo session that did not clean up its port-forwards), Solo finds the next available port and logs: Using available port <port>.

-To see the active port assignments:
+To view the active port assignments:

 cat ~/.solo/one-shot-$(cat ~/.solo/cache/last-one-shot-deployment.txt)/forwards